 How we calculate Council Tax support

-We use an average of your income.
-If you are paid monthly, we will work out the deductions using the average of two monthly payslips.
+If you’re paid monthly, we’ll work out the deductions using the average of two monthly payslips.
 The average is then converted into a weekly figure.

-We need to see either two monthly payslips, two four-weekly payslips, three fortnightly payslips or five weekly payslips.
+You’ll need to show us either two monthly payslips, two four-weekly payslips, three fortnightly payslips or five weekly payslips.
 All payslips must follow on from each other.

-If you have just started work and you do not have these payslips, you can provide:
+If you’ve just started work and don’t have these payslips, you can provide:

 - one payslip